briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Memory Injections
-- <u>Memory Injection</u>: inserting malicious code into a running process.
-The code can obtain permissions and perform unauthorized commands
+- <u>Memory Injection</u>: an attack that involves inserting malicious code into the memory space of a legitimate running process.
+This allows the malicious code to operate with the same privileges as the compromised process

 # Buffer overflow
-- <u>Buffer Overflow</u>: storing data in a temporary storage area than it was meant to hold causing data to overflow in adjacent memory locations
+- <u>Buffer Overflow</u>: an attack where the attacker sends more data to a buffer that it can handle which leads to overwriting adjacent memory locations.
+This potentially can allow the attacker to execute arbitrary code
-    - This can cause adjacent to become corrupted or overwrite the data
     - Overflowing data can also cause the application that uses the data to gain elevated privileges

 # Race Conditions
-- <u>Race Condition</u>: when 2 or more processes try to access or change the same data at the same time and the result depends on which 1 finishes first leading to unexpected behavior or security issues
+- <u>Race Condition</u>: when 2 or more processes try to access or change the same data at the same time and the result depends on which 1 finishes first.
+This leads to unexpected behavior or security issues
     - <u>Time of Check (TOC)</u>: when the system verifies and extracts the data
     - <u>Time of Use (TOU)</u>: when the system uses the data